tiptoppress/excerpt-extension/README.md

 * Option to hide shortcode
 * Option to hide social buttons, banners, shortcodes and more used in the excerpt
 * Option to show social buttons, banners, shortcodes and more only once in the outputed excerpt

+### Try before buy

+With Term and Category Based Posts Widget version 4.7 or higher we let people download a version which will not require a license as long as it is used on a local development server (in other words, a localhost or if the site domain resolves to the local host IP address of 127.0.0.1).

+Download the Term and Category Based Posts Widget for a free trail from here: [tiptoppress.com/free-trail-localhost](http://tiptoppress.com/free-trail-localhost/?utm_source=wordpress_org&utm_campaign=try_befor_buy_eext&utm_medium=web).

 ## Screenshot
 Adds more options for the excerpt output